 6. Oral antihistamines

-It is not advisable to apply antihistamine cream to the rash, as it may make itching worse.
+The American Academy of Dermatology (AAD) advises people not to apply topical antihistamine cream to the rash, as it may worsen the itching.

 7. Oatmeal bath